yuutsuren/ConsoleApp/README.md

 # TestRepository
-Simple console application with cute heart 🙂
+This is simple console application with heart-shaped